We provide tours to fit the needs of educators and others at all levels.

 What You’ll Learn

 Tours are available to all people with all levels of background in nuclear power and nuclear technology.
-Whether you’re a fifth-grade student just learning about nuclear science or a professor of nuclear engineering, we want you to visit us.
+Whether you’re a sixth-grade student just learning about nuclear science or a professor of nuclear engineering, we want you to visit us.

 When you leave the facility, you will know and understand the mystery behind how we get energy from uranium-235, or 235U.
-The tour guides will provide an in-depth discussion of the transfer of mass to energy and explain how this energy can be used practically to provide power for homes and businesses.
+The tour guides can provide an in-depth discussion of the transfer of mass to energy and explain how this energy can be used practically to provide power for homes and businesses.

 As you learn about the nuclear power process, you will learn how we ensure that reactors are safe.
-The tour guides will provide a discussion of historical issues with references to the Three Mile Island accident, which hurt no one, and Chernobyl, which hurt many.
+The tour guides can provide a discussion of historical issues with references to the Three Mile Island accident, which hurt no one, and Chernobyl, which hurt many.

 Beyond nuclear power, you will learn about the process of making elements radioactive and why we would want to do such a thing — for example, to treat cancer, to produce tracer materials, to identify trace elements, and to irradiate food to make it safe for eating.
 You will learn about subatomic interactions that allow us to use neutrons to take X-ray-like photos through lead and other heavy materials.